Zimbra-Community/zimbra-foss-2fa/README.md

 ![01-pi-ldap.png](https://github.com/Zimbra-Community/zimbra-foss-2fa/raw/master/screenshots/01-pi-ldap.png)

    If you need to support multiple domains, you must create an ldap-resolver for each domain.
 (Just repeat as screenshot) To tell them apart choose a resolver name that contains the domain name (example: examplecom).
+Only use alpabethical characters for resolver/realm name no special characters (including .-) etc, or it will break.

 ![02-pi-resolver.png](https://github.com/Zimbra-Community/zimbra-foss-2fa/raw/master/screenshots/02-pi-resolver.png)

    You MUST use only one REALM and it should include all your resolvers.
 If you do something else, the ldap-proxy will not work.
+Only use alpabethical characters for resolver/realm name no special characters (including .-) etc, or it will break.

 ![03-pi-users.png](https://github.com/Zimbra-Community/zimbra-foss-2fa/raw/master/screenshots/03-pi-users.png)